Tinkoff/stapp/docs/guides/ssr.md

 [![Edit mzw2ozw8rx](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/mzw2ozw8rx?module=%2Fsrc%2Findex.js)

-### Timeouts
+### Timeouts and conditions
-Module can provide not only an event creator or an event type, but also an object, defining the event and the timeout.
+Module can provide not only an event creator or an event type, but also an object, defining an event, timeout, and a condition function.
 Event will be added to the waiting queue as usual, and it will be removed from it on timeout.
+If condition function is provided, an event will be added to the queue only if `condition` returns truthy value.

 ```typescript
 export type WaitFor = Array<